 I worked alongside with a UX Designer (Michelle Lee), our CTO and development team to redefine the platform’s experience.
 I was responsible for user research, interaction design, wireframing and usability testing.
 After the research and ideation phase, I was briefly assigned to the computer vision team and came back later to help with the interaction design and wireframes.

-To kick-start our first sprint, Michelle and I developed a research plan to test the usability and navigability of the platform, and to understand how designers, developers and product managers operated in a team setting, in hopes of uncovering areas where we can leverage the Crane AI’s technology to help product teams succeed.
+To kick-start our first sprint, Michelle and I developed a research plan to test the usability and navigability of the platform.

-At the time, users interacted with one of the platform’s main feature by communicating with the system’s A.I. through a chat system that utilized N.L.P (Natural Language Processing) technology.
+At the time, users interacted with one of the platform’s main feature by communicating with the system through a chat system that utilized N.L.P (Natural Language Processing) technology.

 To allow users to execute a function by “speaking/chatting” with the A.I. may seem like a novelty and revolutionary way of interacting with a machine, however, we found the case to be different.
 When we tested the interaction between the users and the chat system, we found users disliking it or were confused because it was not an interaction that was intuitive.